Frequently Asked Questions and Glossary

 • Southern Gulf Islands Electoral Area

-The financial year of programming that has not yet begun.
+Refers to the financial year of programming that has not yet begun.
 Applicants may need to describe programming they have planned and give estimated revenues and expenses for that year.

 Respectful environments are free from discrimination, violence, harassment and sexual misconduct.
 All individuals are treated with respect and dignity.